 By conducting a USM Anywhere trial, you’ll quickly see real value in our solution.
-In order to prepare for your first trial call with an AT&T Cybersecurity sales engineer, it’s important that you complete a basic deployment and configuration of the USM Anywhere Sensor.
-If you are unable to complete this prior to your scheduled call, please notify your AT&T Cybersecurity sales representative at least 24 hours in advance.
-We’ll gladly reschedule the call.
+To prepare for your first trial call with an AT&T Cybersecurity sales engineer, it’s important that you complete a basic deployment and configuration of the USM Anywhere Sensor.
+If you are unable to complete this prior to your scheduled call, please notify your AT&T Cybersecurity sales representative at least 24 hours in advance to reschedule the call.

-This checklist includes prerequisite requirements for deployments in the Amazon Web Services (AWS), Microsoft Azure, VMware, Hyper-V, and Google Cloud Platform (GCP) environments.
-This will allow us to hit the ground running on the first trial call, where we’ll quickly validate your efforts and work with you to establish specific trial success criteria.
+This checklist includes prerequisite requirements for deployments in the Amazon Web Services (AWS), Microsoft Azure, VMware, Microsoft Hyper-V, and Google Cloud Platform (GCP) environments.

-Trial Pre-Deployment Checklist for AWS, Microsoft Azure, GCP, VMware, and Hyper-V
+Trial Pre-Deployment Checklist for AWS, Azure, GCP, VMware, and Hyper-V